Empowering an Underground Church in Morocco…

 The project provides extensive teaching in Christian theology and evangelism in order to equip Christians to impact the Muslim world with the message of The Gospel.
 The Training Center is already playing a critical role in growing the Christian church in North Africa as it empowers and networks future christian leaders so that they can effectively reach and disciple others.
 Many of the new believers who have gone through the training curriculum have established thriving ministries in the region.

-Today in Morocco Muslims are coming to Christ through radio programs, printed booklets in Arabic answering common Muslim questions about Jesus, and praise music in the Berber language and musical style.
-Radio program listeners are invited to write COH with questions.
+Today in Morocco, Muslims are coming to Christ through radio programs, printed booklets in Arabic answering common Muslim questions about Jesus, and praise music in the Berber language and musical style.
+Radio program listeners are invited to write Call of Hope with questions.
 A Moroccan Muslim-background believer in COH's correspondence department is the primary responder to these questions.
 The addresses of those most interested to learn about Jesus are hand delivered to our worker on the ground.
 He or his team members meet with seekers first in a cafe and then in their homes, finally connecting them to house churches.

-COH completed the translation and printing of the first New Testament in Berber and will finish the Old Testament in partnership with Wycliffe.
+Call of Hope completed the translation and printing of the first New Testament in Berber and Old Testament in partnership with Wycliffe.
 The Berber Bibles refer readers to COH's correspondence address and website, which contains biblical articles in Berber and Arabic.
-COH praise music and Scriptue CDs include original Tachelhit Berber songs and music with Bible verses woven throughout and also refer listeners to COH's correspondence address and website.
+Call of Hope praise music and CDs include original Tachelhit Berber songs and music with Bible verses woven throughout and also refer listeners to COH's correspondence address and website.

 For $100, we can provide food, Teaching materials and safety to christians in North Africa.
 Please partner with us as we train the future church leaders of Morocco.